ChathuryaKodipaka/UMBC-DATA606-Capstone/docs/Resume.md

 ## 💼 Experience

+---

+### **Math Coach (Tutor)**
-### Math Coach (Tutor) | UMBC Reach Together Tutoring Program, Baltimore City Public Schools
+**UMBC Reach Together Tutoring Program, Baltimore City Public Schools**
 *January 2024 – Present, Baltimore, MD*

-- Organized and coordinated collaborative programs with Westport Elementary School, enhancing student development activities.
+- 📚 **Organized and coordinated** collaborative programs with Westport Elementary School, enhancing student development activities.
-- Led weekly training sessions for innovative teaching strategies and effective communication skills, improving the learning experience for peer tutors.
+- 🧠 **Led weekly training sessions** for innovative teaching strategies and effective communication skills, improving the learning experience for peer tutors.
-- Instructed and mentored a diverse group of 2nd and 8th grade students.
+- 👩‍🏫 **Instructed and mentored** a diverse group of 2nd and 8th grade students.

-### Biostatistics Intern | GlaxoSmithKline
+---

+### **Biostatistics Intern**
+**GlaxoSmithKline**
 *January 2022 – June 2022, Karnataka, India*

-- Conducted a thorough expository study to develop a Bayesian Model Comparison for phase II clinical trial dose-response research.
+- 🧬 **Conducted a thorough expository study** to develop a Bayesian Model Comparison for phase II clinical trial dose-response research.
-- Evaluated the selection of models between Frequentist and Bayesian techniques, incorporating historical data, and analyzing multiple dose levels.
+- 📊 **Evaluated the selection of models** between Frequentist and Bayesian techniques, incorporating historical data, and analyzing multiple dose levels.
-- Enhanced model accuracy and dependability using R for advanced statistical analysis on simulated data using mixed priors.
+- 🎯 **Enhanced model accuracy** and dependability using R for advanced statistical analysis on simulated data using mixed priors.
-- Improved the presentation and analysis of clinical trial data by leveraging SAS for data wrangling tasks, including creating mock shells, SDTM, and ADAM datasets.
+- 📝 **Improved the presentation and analysis** of clinical trial data by leveraging SAS for data wrangling tasks, including creating mock shells, SDTM, and ADAM datasets.

+---

 ---